Orckestra/BetterRetail/README.md

 The file **{solution_dir_path}\build\configuration\SetupDescriptionSecondary.xml** includes packages to be installed after.

-After successfully deploying the Reference Application configured and ready to use in IIS.
+After successfully deploying the Grocery Application configured and ready to use in IIS.

 ## Development
 ### Making changes to the dev branch
 To make a change to the dev branch create a pull request
+### Sycn core changes from BetterRetail
+Grocery repo was initialized from BetterRetail dev branch, so it has all its history.
+If you need to fix something in BetterRetail part, need to do PR to BetterRetail repo and when PR is merged to dev branch, sync this change to Grocery.

+In your Grocery local repo configure Remote Url to BetterRetail repo and use it to sync changes.

 ### Branches naming convention
 Branches have to be named in the following way: {type_in_plural}/{task_number}-{description}.